Ivo Pilar: Early career

-While many Croats eagerly awaited the dissolution of the hated Austro-Hungarian Monarchy, Pilar warned that it was the only guarantee for a Croatian identity and that the country had to be reformed, but not destroyed.
+While many Croats eagerly awaited the dissolution of the hated Austro-Hungarian Monarchy, Pillar warned that it was the only guarantee for a Croatian identity and that the country had to be reformed, but not destroyed.
 He published the essay World War and the Croats.
 An Attempt to Orient the Croatian People Even Before the War Ends in Zagreb in 1915, under the pseudonym dr. Jurčić.
 He was convinced that the Croatian political elite was lost in the contemporary events and that it was letting the Serbs take the initiative, instead of clearly formulating the goals and the program of the fight of the Croatian people in the world war.
 The essay was recognized by well-informed readership, so there was a second edition in 1917.

-The developments in the Transleithanian part of the Monarchy were going against Pilar's wishes and beliefs, so he published a booklet of 32 pages in Sarajevo in 1918.
+The developments in the Transleithanian part of the Monarchy were going against Pillar's wishes and beliefs, so he published a booklet of 32 pages in Sarajevo in 1918.
 It was called Political Geography of the Croatian Lands.
 A Geopolitical Study and it was the founding stone of Croatian geopolitics.
-Pilar was aware of its historical significance, since he said: We do not have any knowledge of any work on political geography of this kind in Croatian literature. (...)
+Pillar was aware of its historical significance, since he said: We do not have any knowledge of any work on political geography of this kind in Croatian literature. (...)
 Therefore, this essay is the first of its kind in this area of our literature.
-In the essay, Pilar pointed out that the Croatian lands since 1908, i.e. since the Austro-Hungarian annexation of Bosnia and Herzegovina, were incorporated in a single strong state, which guaranteed Croatian survival and where "today's Croatian lands flourish like never before".
+In the essay, Pillar pointed out that the Croatian lands since 1908, i.e. since the Austro-Hungarian annexation of Bosnia and Herzegovina, were incorporated in a single strong state, which guaranteed Croatian survival and where "today's Croatian lands flourish like never before".

 The South Slav Question

-Both essays were just a preparation for Pilar's magnum opus, best known under the title The South Slav Question.
-Pilar wrote it under the pseudonym of L. v.
+Both essays were just a preparation for Pillar's magnum opus, best known under the title The South Slav Question.
+Pillar wrote it under the pseudonym of L. v.
 Südland.
 The full original title of the work in German language was: L. v.
 Südland, Die südslawische Frage und der Weltkrieg. Übersichtliche Darstellung des Gesamt–Problems (The South Slav Question and the World War.
 The Presentation of the Entire Problem).
 It was published in Vienna in 1918.

 The second edition (also published in Vienna), as stated by Pucek (see below) in his introduction to the Croatian translation, was heavily censored, since such honest but formally mild criticism of the Austrian policy in the Croatian lands in the 19th century was not allowed by the Austrian government of the time.
-Pilar wrote the book in German because he intended it for the German linguistic area, especially the Austrian readers, but also the military and political circles of the embattled Monarchy.
+Pillar wrote the book in German because he intended it for the German linguistic area, especially the Austrian readers, but also the military and political circles of the embattled Monarchy.

-In The South Slav Question Pilar placed great emphasis on racial determinism arguing that Croats had been defined by the so-called "Nordic-Aryan" racial and cultural heritage, while Serbs had "interbred" with the "Balkan-Romanic Vlachs."
+In The South Slav Question Pillar placed great emphasis on racial determinism arguing that Croats had been defined by the so-called "Nordic-Aryan" racial and cultural heritage, while Serbs had "interbred" with the "Balkan-Romanic Vlachs."